 At the end of the semester, the exam average will include five exams (four semester exams plus the final exam).
-The homework average includes homework, Smart Book, and attendance quizzes.
+The homework average includes Chapter Intro and Homework assignments plus attendance quizzes.

 Lecture Exams will be given during class time in Beaupre 100.
 Students will be assigned a seat and given an exam with their name on it.
 Students must sit in the assigned seat and take the exam given to them.
 MAKE SURE TO HAVE YOUR STUDENT ID WITH YOU ON EXAM DAYS.
 Proctors will check your student ID when you hand in your exam to make sure that the correct student is taking each exam.
 All work must be shown to receive full credit on exam problems.